 Your number on choice for a bridging loan in Newcastle

-Bridging finances or a “bridging loan” covers the purchase price of a second property and gives you time to sell your existing home, even if you have a mortgage.
+A bridging loan covers the purchase price of a new property and gives you time to sell your existing property, even if you have a mortgage.

-Essentially, this type of loan “bridges” the gap between buying and selling, which can be advantageous if you’ve found the home of your dreams and haven’t successfully sold your home yet.
+Essentially, this type of loan “bridges” the gap between buying and selling, which can be advantageous if you’ve found your dream home and haven’t successfully sold your home yet.

 A bridging loan can also provide the finances you need to build a new home while you continue living where you are.

-This is an interest-only short term loan — once your loan has been approved, you normally have around six months to sell your existing property or 12 months if a new house is under construction.
+This is an interest-only short-term loan — once your loan has been approved, you normally have a bridging period of around six months to sell your existing property or 12 months if a new house is under construction.

 During this time, the minimum repayments will be calculated on an interest-only basis and can be capitalised until the existing home is paid.